 Smooths More Hair in One Pass — But Is It Strong Enough for Texture?

-The Revlon Salon One-Step Straight & Shine is a rectangular ceramic straightening brush with extra-long heated bristles, 10 digital heat settings, and ionic ceramic technology.
-It’s designed to offer more coverage and faster smoothing—especially for medium to long hair.
-But how does it hold up on thicker strands?
+The Revlon Salon One-Step Straight & Shine is a rectangular ceramic straightening brush with extra-long heated bristles, 10 digital heat settings, and ionic ceramic tech.
+It’s built to cover more hair per pass for faster smoothing on medium–long lengths.
+It’s a strong value pick, but the tension is moderate, so very textured hair will need multiple passes.

-- ✅ Travel users who want dual voltage + auto shut-off
+- Dual voltage + auto shut-off for travel

 🔑 What Sets It Apart